 Out of my league

-My blueberry bushes are sick and googling the symptoms only showed me I’m out of my league.
+My blueberry bushes are sick and googling the symptoms only showed me that I have no idea.
 I found fantastic photos of nutrition deficiencies, chemical injuries and great basic info.
-I even became a fan of Mark Longstroth at the University of Michigan Extension Service.
+I became a fan of Mark Longstroth at the University of Michigan Extension Service.
 But nothing looked like the strange red pattern on my plants.

 The more I searched, the more I noticed different “extension services” so I looked that up and I am amazed!
 How have Extension Services existed, offered so much to the community, and I had no idea?